hassio-addons/addon-nginx-proxy-manager/README.md

   which is removed from this add-on.
 It makes no sense from a Hass.io / Home Assistant / Home perspective and, by removing it, it also removed the need for this add-on to run on the Docker host network.
-- Creating proxies from subfolder (e.g., `host.tld/node-red`) is not supported yet.
-This feature is expected in the near future.

 ## Changelog & Releases